iamdhruvtripathi/Active-Directory-Homelab/kali/README.md

 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/1ac0a50d-808a-41eb-9525-a0babc2a260a" />
 </p>

-- We can clearly see that my Kali Linux VM (`10.10.10.20`) had `Alisha`'s credentials and used them to log into the VM via RDP, making it appear as though `Alisha` had logged in herself.
-This represents inital access through the use of valid credentials over RDP
+- We can clearly see that my Kali Linux VM (`10.10.10.20`) had Alisha's credentials and used them to log into the VM via RDP, making it appear as though Alisha had logged in herself.
+The corresponding Windows logon event shows Logon Type `10` (RemoteInteractive), which indicates that the account authenticated through a remote interactive session such as RDP.
+This represents initial access through the use of valid credentials over RDP

 ## What is Kerberoasting?
 - Normally, when a user or service authenticates to a Kerberos-protected service, the client first obtains a Ticket Granting Ticket (TGT) from the Key Distribution Center (KDC).
 When the client wants to access a particular service, it sends a `TGS-REQ` to the KDC requesting a service ticket for that service's Service Principal Name (SPN).
 The KDC returns a `TGS-REP` containing a service ticket.
 This ticket includes information encrypted with the password-derived key of the account associated with the SPN, allowing the service to verify and authenticate the request